Managing Aquatic Wildlife Safely & Legally

 Effective midge control strategies that we can help you adopt:

-- Install mesh screens to prevent entry into homes.
+• Install mesh screens to prevent the entry of midges into homes.

-- Ensure you have a number of predatory fishes to eat midge larvae.
+• Ensure that you have a number of predatory fishes that eat midge larvae.

-- Install aeration system to increase levels of dissolved oxygen.
+• Install an aeration system to increase levels of dissolved oxygen.

 APPLE-SNAIL MANAGEMENT & TREATMENT

-They are amphibious creatures, meaning they can thrive both in and out of water.
+They are amphibians, meaning they can thrive both in and out of water.
 They are able to reproduce outside of their water column, which allows them to avoid predators.
-Because of this, it’s difficult to control their populations.
+Because of this, it’s difficult to control their population.

 To remove apple snails from your waterbody:

-- Seek out hydro-raking and harvesting services.
-These are physical approaches to removing invasive species.
-While they require a fair bit of labor, it is a safe way to remove apple snails without harming any other species in the water features.
+Seek out aquatic weed hydro-raking and harvesting services, as they are safe ways to remove apple snails without harming any other species in the water feature.

 Call Today For A Free Quote – Don’t Wait

-At Lake Management Inc., our team of experts can help you manage the populations of a variety of invasive species.
-Our expertise ranges from aquatic pest control to geese control and more.
-Call today for a free quote and get started with quality invasive species on your property today!
+Lake Management Inc. can help you manage any variety of fish and wildlife invasive species.
+Our aquatic wildlife management / invasive species treatment strategies apply to aquatic pest control, geese control, and more.
+Call today for a free quote and get started with quality invasive species management services for your fish and wildlife today!